HarpDev/HarpDev/README.md

 Computer Science undergraduate at Boise State University.
 Game Developer and Level Designer.

 5+ years of experience in shipping and developing Unity games from volunteer, solo, and team projects and several commercial Steam releases.
-Specialized in level design for linear and multiplayer experiences.
+Specializes in level design for linear and multiplayer experiences.
 Currently working at Subtle Bravado Studios on SCP: Valravn

 ---